orthanc-mirrors/orthanc-book/Sphinx/source/faq/licensing.rst

 Over the years, it was observed that people fear the use of GPL and AGPL licenses, that are wrongly considered as preventing commercial uses.
-This is most often a wrong assumption, given that the Orthanc server that is a standalone executable, not a software library.
+This is most often a wrong assumption, given that the Orthanc server is a standalone executable, not a software library.

 The following table provides a simple summary of the most common situations, and indicates whether the use is accepted ("Yes"),